hcai-mms/hcai-mms.github.io/_publications/2024_EACL_ConGater.md

 layout: publication # do not change

 #### these fields are mandatory. please fill them out
-title: "Domain Information Control at Inference Time for Acoustic Scene Classification" # title of your publication
+title: "Effective Controllable Bias Mitigation for Classification and Retrieval using Gate Adapters" # title of your publication

 # choose one of the following types:
 # "paper": Peer-Reviewed Journal and Conference Papers